 Scariest Halloween Attractions

 Every autumn a frightening fever sweeps the nation from its biggest cities to its smallest towns.
 It's the annual opening of eerie exhibitions: Haunted houses, creepy mazes and frightening fairs.
-Abandoned prisons and decrepit cruise ships re-create scary scenes and tales of terror for chill seekers to enjoy.
+Abandoned prisons and decrepit cruise ships re-create scary scenes to make our list of terrifying attarctions for chill-seekers to enjoy.

 What's Cool: Live bands and a dance party keep crowds entertained.